cheryllium/easy-html-css/_lessons/16-setting-up-the-layout.md

 The CSS for our project will go in-between the `style` tags, and the HTML for everything displayed on the page will go in between the `body` tags.

+Go ahead and save this in a new file with a `.html` extension.
+You can name the file anything you'd like, but the standard file name for a website's landing page is `index.html`.
+This name is historical, and refers to how the index is the first place you'd look if you were searching for something in a book.

 ### Code the Layout with Divs

 Before we start writing any code, we should first draw what we want our basic layout to look like.
 For this project, we will have a header, footer, sidebar and content.
 We'll place the header and footer at the top and bottom, and we'll place the sidebar and content side-by-side in between.
 The sidebar will go on the left, and content on the right.